EmpaEconversion/aurora-neware/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/empaeconversion/aurora-neware)](https://app.codecov.io/gh/EmpaEconversion/aurora-neware)

-A standalone Python API and command line interface (CLI) to control Neware battery cyclers.
+A standalone Python package, command line interface (CLI), and REST API to control Neware battery cyclers.

 It is designed for BTS 8.0 and WHW-200L-160CH-B systems, and should work on other cyclers using BTS 8.0.

 ## Features
-- CLI and Python API
+- Python package, CLI, REST API
 - Connect to Neware cyclers
 - Retrieve status, data, logs
 - Start and stop experiments